kristian-ebstrup/configs/README.md

 This repository contains my configuration files for the most critical applications used.
 Further, this readme contains a list of commonly used applications which are relevant to install after a potential reinstallation of a Debian-based distro.

 # Applications
-As part of recovering from a reinstallation of a Debian-based diistro, re-install the following:
+As part of recovering from a reinstallation of a Debian-based distro, re-install the following:

+*General tools*
-- alacritty
+- Alacritty
-- starship
+- Starship
-- rust
+- Rust
 - fzf
 - base16-shell
 - tmux
+- hyperfine
+- neovim
+- Zettler

+*PhD-related tools*
 - MATLAB
 - EllipSys2D
 - EllipSys3D